ffund/real-time-embedded-systems-lab/4-spi-accel/README.md

 using the accelerometer values.
 Then, add some logic to set the LEDs each time you read accelerometer values.

-In your report, show the logic you use
+In your report, show the code in which you set the LEDs based on the board orientation.

 ## Submit your work

 To submit your work, please open a terminal, navigate to the `4-spi-accel` folder, and run:

     git add REPORT.md
+    git add accel-spi/src/main.c
+    git add accel-led/src/main.c
     git commit -m "Please grade this lab4-spi-accel submission" git push -u origin master